We're a network developed to design and conduct comparative effectiveness clinical trials in critical care.

 Consent for Research during Emergency Care

 For these same reasons, it may not be possible for patients to give consent to take part in the RSI study.
 Important research to find the best emergency care, like the RSI study, can sometimes be done without getting patients’ okay (consent) ahead of time through a process called “Exception from Informed Consent” (EFIC).
-Studies done with EFIC are designed with input from patients, families, and community member and overseen by the FDA (FDA 21 CFR 50.24 ) and an independent ethics committee.
+Studies done with EFIC are designed with input from patients, families, and community members and overseen by the FDA (FDA 21 CFR 50.24 ) and an independent ethics committee.

 If you are seriously ill and are being placed on a breathing machine in an emergency department or intensive care unit taking part in the RSI study, your doctors feel that using either ketamine or etomidate would be safe and effective for you, AND there is not enough time to ask you or your family if you would like to take part in the RSI study: